Lake Louise Parking: Everything You NEED to Know

 Lake Louise Parking Info

 Between June to October, parking at Lake Louise is a huge struggle.
-You’ll want to arrive well before 7:00 a.m. to secure a parking spot at Lake Louise, which means an early rise unless you stay at the Fairmont Chateau Lake Louise.
+Over one million people visit Lake Louise annually, with most visiting in the summer, keep that in mind when planning.
+You’ll want to arrive well before 6:00 a.m. to secure a parking spot at Lake Louise, which means an early rise unless you stay at the Fairmont Chateau Lake Louise.

 We’ve never had a problem parking at Lake Louise during the shoulder season or winter.
 Granted, the wintertime does involve winter driving conditions, and there is often ice or snow in the parking lot.
 The holidays around Christmas and the New Year can be a busy period, but it’s nothing like the summer months.